Sanctions Screening API — Turkey

 How Verifex supports Turkey-facing compliance teams.

 One REST API.
-54 configured sources.
+Configured global sources.
 Multi-script matching.
 Structured evidence.
 Integrate in minutes, not quarters.

-Including MASAK TF designations, OFAC SDN, UN Security Council, EU Consolidated, UK HM Treasury, and other sanctions, PEP, and watchlist feeds.
+Including MASAK TF designations, OFAC SDN, UN Security Council, UK HM Treasury, and other sanctions, PEP, and watchlist feeds.

 Multi-script transliteration